gridcoin-community/Gridcoin-Research/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each Bitcoin Core release.
+The release process is handled by the core team, usually by the lead developer.
+More info about the process can be found in [release-process.md](doc/release-process.md).

 Copyright
 ---------

-By contributing to this repository, you agree to license your work under the MIT license unless specified otherwise in `contrib/debian/copyright` or at the top of the file itself.
+By contributing to this repository, you agree to license your work under the MIT license unless specified otherwise in [assets-attribution.md](doc/assets-attribution.md) or at the top of the file itself.
 Any work contributed where you are not the original author must contain its license header with the original author(s) and source.